A Domain Decomposition-Based CNN-DNN Architecture for Model Parallel Training Applied to Image Recognition Problems: A Domain Decomposition-based CNN-DNN Architecture for Model Parallel Training

 Eventually, let us briefly comment on how we decompose the original images into $N$ local sub-images.
 With respect to the analogy of overlapping or nonoverlapping domain decomposition approaches~\cite{toselli,QuarteroniValli2008}, it is natural to decompose a given 2D image of $H\times W$ pixels into $p\times p,\ p\in \mathbb{N}$ rectangular sub-images with an overlap $\delta \geq 0$.
 In~\cref{fig:dd_nn_ex} (left), we show an exemplary decomposition of a square image with $180\times 180$ pixels into $2\times 2=4$ sub-images with a generic overlap $\delta\geq 0$, that is, we consider $p=2$ and $N=4$.
 However, also more general decompositions and even irregular decompositions are possible and can be advantageous given that CNNs work on any input data with a tensor product grid-like structure~\cite[Chapt.
 9]{Goodfellow:2016:DL}.
 For a more general decomposition of a square image into square subdomains with a strong overlap, which we also use for our experiments in~\cref{sec:res}, see~\cref{fig:dd_nn_ex} (right).
+In contrast to overlapping subdomains in classic DDMs, here, the definition of overlapping sub-images does not introduce nor require any communication between the different local neural networks operating on different overlapping sub-images.
+However, the overlap can help to increase the accuracy of the classification in some test cases since it increases the size of the local sub-images and the amount of global, that is, shared information each local network has.

 Finally, note that the described decomposition of a 2D CNN model can also be generalized to 3D CNN models using 3D voxel data as input data.
 In this case, the global voxel data of size $H\times W \times D$, where $D$ is the depth of the data, can be decomposed in all three dimensions.
 The corresponding local subnetworks are then obtained from the global network in analogy as for the 2D CNN model except that all of them then use 3D convolutional filters and 3D pooling operations.